HotPocketHPE/mhguide/README.md

 ## How to Approach Underwater in 3 Ultimate

 Monster Hunter 3 Ultimate is unique in that some fights take place underwater.
-Most fights take place on land, but for water-dwelling monsters like Lagiacrus you'll need to dive in after them.
+Most fights are on land, but for water-dwelling monsters like Lagiacrus you'll need to dive in after them.

 Here are some tips to help you adapt to (or at least tolerate) combat beneath the waves.